Hyon0930/DiffVel_CMMR2023/README.md

 data_root: set/your/path/here
 ```

-Training is covered by train_spec_roll.py for reproduce the DiffVel model.
+Training is covered by train_spec_roll.py to reproduce the DiffVel model.
+If you do not have the MAESTRO dataset, set download=True.
 ```
 python train_spec_roll.py gpus=1 model.args.kernel_size=9 model.args.spec_dropout=0 dataset=MAESTRO dataloader.train.num_workers=8 epochs=2000 download=False
 ```

 ## Use a trained Model for Inference for SMD dataset and Creating Error Profile npy files.
-The SMD is processed in h5 file for each excerpts, containing audio and score information.
+The SMD is processed in h5 file for each excerpts, containing audio and score information (MIDI note frame roll).
-The data is found here;

-Set path for SMD dataset in config/inference.yaml.
 Here is the trained model used in the paper (model folder); https://drive.google.com/drive/folders/1Eu96UOpwe8sdXP_ZWftTHp7KvoYvzAQM?usp=drive_link
 SMD Testset used in the paper is here (test_data); https://drive.google.com/drive/folders/1Eu96UOpwe8sdXP_ZWftTHp7KvoYvzAQM?usp=drive_link

+Set path for SMD dataset in config/inference.yaml.

 ```
 Place your trained model ckpt file at "comp_modelckpt"